cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 ```

 In this way, a module can gain permissioned access to a root account and any number of sub-accounts and send
 authenticated `Msg`s from these accounts.
-The `Invoker` `caller` parameter is used under the hood to
+The `Invoker` `callInfo.Caller` parameter is used under the hood to
 distinguish between different module accounts, but either way the function returned by `Invoker` only allows `Msg`s
 from either the root or a derived module account to pass through.

-Note that `Invoker` returns a function itself based on the method passed in. this will allow client implementations
+Note that `Invoker` itself returns a function closure based on the `CallInfo` passed in.
+This will allow client implementations
-in the future that cache the invoke function for each method type avoiding the overhead of hash table method lookup,
+in the future that cache the invoke function for each method type avoiding the overhead of hash table lookup.
-reducing the overhead of this inter-module communication method to bare minimum required for checking permissions.
+This would reduce the performance overhead of this inter-module communication method to the bare minimum required for
+checking permissions.

 ### `AppModule` Wiring and Requirements

-In [ADR 031](), the `AppModule.RegisterService(Configurator)` method was introduced.
-To support inter-module
+In [ADR 031](./adr-031-msg-service.md), the `AppModule.RegisterService(Configurator)` method was introduced.
+To support
-communication, we extend the `Configurator` interface to pass in the `ModuleKey` and to allow modules to specify
+inter-module communication, we extend the `Configurator` interface to pass in the `ModuleKey` and to allow modules t
-their dependencies on other modules using `RequireServer`:
+specify their dependencies on other modules using `RequireServer`:

 ```go